FNALssi/spack-mpd/doc/Initialization.md

 ### Reinitialization

-Reinitialization of MPD on a given system is not yet natively supported.
 If you execute `spack mpd init` again on a system that you have already initialized, you will see something like:

 ``` console